You can contact Geek Native here.

 Accuracy

-Any coverage generated by news events is written up as accurately as possible and comes with the bloggers’ own analysis of impact, implications and relationships to previous or other contemporary stories.
+Any coverage generated by news events is written up as accurately as possible and comes with the bloggers’ analysis of impact, implications and relationships to previous or other contemporary stories.

-If you spot a factual inaccuracy please get in touch with the URL of the article and the error.
+If you spot a factual inaccuracy, please get in touch with the URL of the article and the error.

 Changes to posts have been logged, since 2020, on the corrections page.